-Cash and cash equivalents at June 30, 2019 and 2018 consisted of \$26,379,418 and \$41,670,341, respectively, held in the County Treasury investment pool.
+Cash and cash equivalents at June 30, 2020 consisted of \$16,134,877 respectively, held in the County Treasury investment pool.
+There were no cash and cash equivalent balances at June 30, 2021.

 Credit Risk: In accordance with Education Code Section 41001, the 2006 Measure A Building Fund maintains substantially all of its cash in the Contra Costa County Treasury.
 The County Treasurer of Contra Costa County acts as the Measure A General Obligation Bond Fiscal Agent.
 The County pools these funds with those of other districts in the County and invests the cash.
 The District is considered to be an involuntary participant in an external investment pool.
 The fair value of the District's investment in the pool is reported in the financial statements at amounts based upon the District's pro-rata share of the fair value provided by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the County Treasury, which is recorded on the amortized cost basis.